-Cable TV or satellite Yes Virgin media Broadband Yes Virgin media b.
+Cable TV or satellite No Broadband No b.
 Is there a septic tank system at your property?
-If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a mainten ance contract for you ır septic tank?
-If have answered yes, deta maintenance contract: If have answered yes, details of the company with which you have a 11.
-Responsibilities for share d or common areas a.
+If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If have answered yes, details of the company with which you have a maintenance contract: 11.
+Responsibilities for shared or common areas а.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-If you have answered yes s, please give details : : b.
+If you have answered yes, please give details: b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-No If you have answered yes s, please give details : : C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+If you have answered yes, please give details: One quarter share C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
 No d.
-Do you have the right to for example to put out yo boundaries? r neighbours'property - maintain your No If you have answered yes s, please give details : e.
-As far as you are aware, walk over your property, maintain their boundarie for example to put o bours have the right to out their rubbish bin or to No If you have answered yes s, please give details : f. ght of way is a way o nt of way across any part of over which the public has a tely-owned.)
-No 1
+Do you have the right to walk over any of your neighbours'property - for example to put out your rubbish bin or to maintain your boundaries?
+If you have answered yes, please give details: е.
+As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
+If you have answered yes, please give details: f.
+As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+If you have answered yes, please give details: